Vote now for Friday's #Team11 Game Of The Week

 It's time to vote for the October 26 #Team11 Game of the Week on 11Alive!

 Vote early and vote often for your school's featured matchup.
-For the winner, we'll roll out the red carpet and provide the VIP treatment on Oct.
-26!
+For the winner, we'll roll out the red carpet and provide the VIP treatment next Friday night.

 ►FIND OUT THE WINNER FIRST: Download the FREE 11Alive News app and we'll send an alert once the winner is officially declared!